Natvarsinh Solanki

 Natvarsinhji Kesarsinhji Solanki was a politician from the Gujarat state of India.
 He founded the Charotar Kshatriya Samaj and the Gujarat Kshatriya Sabha.
 He was elected to the Lok Sabha, the lower house of the Parliament of India.

-Multiple political scientists, including Atul Kohli and Rajni Kothari, state that Solanki was a Rajput, but Lancy Lobo says that his Rajput origin is disputed and that he was an elite Koli.
-He was running Charotar Kshatriya Samaj, but later he was made co-editor of Rajput Bandhu periodical.
+Multiple political scientists, including Atul Kohli and Rajni Kothari, state that Solanki was a Rajput, He was running Charotar Kshatriya Samaj, but later he was made co-editor of Rajput Bandhu periodical.
 Solanki and Narendrasinh decided to form an organization called Gujarat Kshatriya Sabha which would be for both Rajput and Koli castes.